 language will have a choice of Geography or History followed by three Open Group

 The PSHCE curriculum in Y10 & 11 is delivered through our ‘ISPIRE’ tutor time programme.

 The allocated time for English and Mathematics is 5 lessons across Y9 to 11.
 Science is

 allocated 5 lessons in Y9 and 6 lessons in Y10 &11.There are currently four option groups in Y9-11 for each year group, each having the same allocation of time which is currently three 50 minute lessons per subject area per week.

 - Physical Education (1 lesson per week)

 - Religious Education (1 lesson per week)

-Depending on the pathway learners will choose from the following EBacc subjects:
+Learners will choose from the following EBacc subjects.

 - Geography or History &

-Depending on the pathway learners will choose from the following Open Group subjects:
+Learners will choose from the following Open Group subjects